-For over a decade, the West African country of Liberia was engulfed in a civil war resulting in the deaths of 250,000 people.
-In the course of this civil war, 80% of schools were destroyed.
+BABMOC (Bear Another’s Burdens Ministry of Christ) is a non-profit, tax deductible, non-denominational organization.
+Our goal is to provide elementary education to children in Liberia whose families otherwise would not be able to afford the cost of attending school.
+BABMOC School currently offers Kindergarten thru 5th grade classes.
+Liberia has a particularly strong need for educational support as it has tried to recover from a brutal civil war that plagued the country, killing 250,000 people, and destroying 80% of the schools between 1989 and 2003.
 When the conflict came to an end in 2003, the Truth and Reconciliation Commission of Liberia wrote a final report on the conflict which cited that lack of education was one of the leading causes of the war.
 Despite that report, education for the children in Liberia has not substantially improved.
-According to UN sources, a staggering 65 % of Liberian children were not attending school as of 2014 due to inability to afford the costs of tuition, fees, transportation, and school supplies.
-Currently, only half of the adult population of Liberia can read and write.
+According to UN sources, 65 % of Liberian children were not attending school as of 2014 due to so many families being unable to afford the costs of tuition, fees, transportation, and school supplies.
+According to statistics as recent as 2017, provided by the World Population Review and UNESCO, the adult literacy rate in Liberia was at 48.3%.
+In the absence of formal elementary school education, basic reading and writing skills have been and will continue to be unattainable for close to half of the adult population in Liberia without our help.